 - Reach out to your advisor or the contact person listed for your area of interest to learn more about the specific programs.

-- Since all programs of study that lead to certification in the state of Alabama are subject to change depending on the State Department of Education guidelines, make sure you are following the guidelines in your catalog (i.e. the semester/year you first enrolled at ASU) as well as all updated teacher certification requirements.
+- Since all programs of study that lead to certification in the state of Alabama are subject to change depending on the State Department of Education guidelines, make sure you are following the guidelines in your catalog (i.e. the semester/year you first enrolled at Athens State) as well as all updated teacher certification requirements.

 - Meet with both of your advisors (content and education) to discuss your plan of study.